nicolevanderhoeven/blog/content/blog/20210815-shortform-to-readwise.md

 Both are paid services (which I paid for out of my own money), but I really think they're worth it.

-_Note: This post contains an affiliate link for [Readwise](https://readwise.io/nicole).
-Clicking on that link will give you a two-month trial of Readwise, double the usual amount, and they give me a small percentage if you sign up for a plan.
+_Note: This post contains affiliate links.
 Check out [My Ethics Statement](https://nicolevanderhoeven.com/ethics/) to see my standards for promotions._